bahetiaditi/sisr_vqvae/README.md

 # Super Resolution and Artifact Removal on Deep Lesion Dataset

 ## Overview
-This project focuses on enhancing medical imaging by performing super-resolution on downsampled images and removing artifacts from bilinear interpolated images.
+This project focuses on enhancing medical imaging by performing super-resolution on downsampled images and removing artifacts from those images.
 Utilizing a deep learning approach, this project aims to reconstruct high-resolution images from their lower-resolution counterparts while simultaneously reducing noise and improving the overall quality.

 ## Results
 The results showcase the ability of the model to enhance image resolution and remove artifacts.
 The following metrics have been used to quantify the performance: